FreeCAD/freecad.ship/README.md

 ![Ship_Weight Icon](freecad/ship/resources/icons/Ship_Weight.svg) ![Ship_Tank Icon](freecad/ship/resources/icons/Ship_Tank.svg) ![Ship_LoadCondition Icon](freecad/ship/resources/icons/Ship_LoadCondition.svg)

 In FreeCAD-Ship you can define as many weights and tanks as required.
-Then you can combine them alltogether in a load condition.
+Then you can combine them all together in a load condition.
 At the time of defining weights, you can define:

  - Punctual masses, providing their masses.
  - Line elements, providing their linear densities (i.e. the area of the transversal section multiplied by the material density).